E223/GavinBot/README.md

 1. Install Python 3.5.3+
 2. Install [Discord py](https://discordpy.readthedocs.io/en/latest/intro.html) with voice support
 3. Install ffmpeg
-4. Put your bot token in config.json
+4. Put your bot token in config.json.example and rename it to config.json
 5. Run the thing (it will probably work, I think)